 Speaking From Experience Lecture Series

 BYOBiz invites local entrepreneurs to share business experiences with the Champlain community.
-Many of the speakers are Champlain alumni who return to share their insights about starting and maintaining successful businesses.
+Many of our guests are Champlain alumni who return to share their insights about starting and maintaining successful businesses.

-Recently, Adam Stark, '05, an Accounting major and co-founder of the organic skin care products company Ogee; and Mitch Durfee, '12, a Business major who launched the veteran-owned and -operated junk removal and moving company, Grunts Move Junk, while he was a BYOBiz student returned for the series.
+Such speakers include Abbott Stark, '05, an Accounting major and co-founder of the organic skin care products company Ogee; and Mitch Durfee, '12, a Business major who launched the veteran-owned and -operated junk removal and moving company, Grunts Move Junk, while he was a BYOBiz student.